yghlc/validate-thaw-slump/index.md

 <figcaption align = "center"><b>Fig. 2 Preliminary mapping results (red rectangles) of retrogressive thaw slumps in the pan-Arctic.
 The background is composited imagery showing hill-shade and steep-narrow slopes with a spatial resolution of two meters.
 A and B are two zoom-in examples.
 The lines in different colors represent steep-narrow slopes in different years.</b></figcaption>
 </figure>

-### Crowd-sourcing system
+### Crowdsourcing system
-We developed a crowd-sourcing system (the following figure) and would like to invite volunteers to validate the results.
+We developed a crowdsourcing system (the following figure) and would like to invite volunteers to validate the results.

 <figure>
 <img src="figs/web_system_fig_trim.jpg" alt="Trulli" style="width:100%">
-<figcaption align = "center"><b>Fig. 3 The crowd-sourcing system integrates google satellite imagery (a), ESRI World Imagery Wayback (b), composited imagery derived from ArcticDEM (c), and a form (d) into a single window.
+<figcaption align = "center"><b>Fig. 3 The crowdsourcing system integrates google satellite imagery (a), ESRI World Imagery Wayback (b), composited imagery derived from ArcticDEM (c), and a form (d) into a single window.
 In panel (c), users can add, edit, or remove lines, points, polygons, and rectangles using tools on the left, allowing users to add/edit/remove the bounding box of an RTS if it is a false negative/inaccurate result/false positive.
 Users can also hide the composited imagery by using the checkbox on the upper right.
 In panel (d), users can input the possibility (Yes, high, medium, low, and No) of an RTS and also comments.
 Users can use mouse (middle scroll) to zoom in/out in panel (c). </b></figcaption>
 </figure>